-In this Deluxe Backgammon post, we take a deeper look into the history of backgammon and other associated table games.
+In this Deluxe Backgammon post, we take a deeper look into the history of backgammon and other associated table games by country.

 Backgammon is one of the oldest known board games.
 The history of backgammon can be traced back around 5,000 years to archaeological finds in Mesopotamia (modern-day Iraq).
 It is an exciting two-player strategy game.
 Each player has fifteen checkers that move between twenty-four points on the board according to the roll of two dice.
 The objective of the game is to be first to bear off (move all fifteen checkers off the board).

 Backgammon is a strategy game.
 However, there is an element of luck due to the randomness of the dice.
 While the dice may determine the outcome of a single game, the better player will accumulate a better record over the long run.
 The game relies on dice to determine movement.
 However, there is a large degree of strategy in deciding how to make the most effective moves given each dice roll as well as measuring the risk in terms of possible rolls the opponent may get in return.
 The optional use of a doubling cube allows players to raise the stakes during the game.